BUY NOW

 The right steps to ensure maximum productivity without marking parts

 Lubricating ejector pins is essential to preserve the life of an injection molding tool.
-The wrong procedure and the wrong lubricant can cause problems and even damage a tool.
+The wrong procedure or the wrong lubricant can cause problems and even damage a tool.
 Problems, such as bleed out onto the tool surface, can cause defective plastic parts.
-Thermal and viscosity breakdown can cause galling, seizing, and pitting.
+Thermal and viscosity breakdown can cause seizing, galling, and pitting.
 All these issues can be resolved utilizing the proper procedure and the right lubricants.

 New Assemblies and Preventive Maintenance Assemblies